-Table B of the Sites Inventory form demonstrates the realistic capacity of each site to be rezoned, as well as the net new capacity of those sites that are identified as having underutilized capacity under the current zoning.
-Further, Table 9 below summarizes the net new realistic capacity identified by income level or buffer.
+Table 11 belowB of the Sites Inventory form demonstrates the realistic capacity of each site to be rezoned, as well as the net new capacity of those sites that are identified as having underutilized capacity under the current zoning.
+Further, Table 12-9 below summarizesprovides a summary of the total net new realistic capacity identified in Table 11 by income level or buffer.